Research labs

 What are your resources?

-- Look at professor’s research interests
+- Look at your professor’s research interests and ask about getting involved

-- Look into the Corporate Sponsored Senior Project Program
+- Look into the Corporate Sponsored Senior Project Program (CSSPP)

 - Search the UCSC Research Opportunities Database